Nrico/DocDone/README.md

 # QuietDone Backend

 Starter Express.js backend for the QuietDone SaaS application.
-It accepts document uploads, analyzes content with OpenAI, and runs transformation tasks.
+It now includes a simple Tailwind CSS frontend for uploading documents, analyzing them with OpenAI, and running transformation tasks.

 ## Features
 - **/upload** – upload PDF, DOCX, TXT, or CSV files
 - **/analyze** – summarize an uploaded file and suggest output formats
 - **/generate** – transform the file based on a chosen goal
 - `.env` support for storing the OpenAI key
+- Tailwind-styled UI in `public/index.html`
 - Ready to deploy to Render.com

 ## Running Locally